About the Course

 C.E.
 CREDIT:

-7 total Continuing Education Credits (6 Ethics Continuing Education Credits and 1 Clinical Continuing Education Credit)
+6 Ethics Continuing Education Credits and 1 Clinical Continuing Education Credit

 COURSE DELIVERY:

-This distance learning asynchronous course, written by licensed clinical social worker Sharon Greene, LCSW, combines expert knowledge with cutting-edge AI technology.
+This recorded asynchronous distance learning course, written by Sharon Greene, LCSW, combines expert knowledge with cutting-edge AI technology.

 COURSE CREATED: 4/1/2026